 At Eco Karma, we offer you a path to live a life focused on reducing your carbon footprint and living more sustainably.
-Choosing to make decisions that support local economies, and ethical business practices is in the same vein as environmental ethics.
+Choosing to make decisions that support local economies, and ethical business practices are in the same vein as environmental ethics.

-If you’re looking for tips on where to buy fair trade coffee, how to reduce waste or how to harness renewable energy, we offer it all.
+If you’re looking for tips on where to buy fair trade coffee, how to reduce waste, or how to harness renewable energy, we offer it all.
 Our goal is to help you learn about how you can give back to the planet with a few simple changes.